-As a personal life coach I thought I was more prepared than anyone for what to anticipate as my own divorce loomed over me.
+As a personal life coach, I thought I was more prepared than anyone for what to anticipate as my own divorce loomed over me.
 I was wrong!
 So I’ve decided to help others as they face the same ordeal.
 These are some of the things no one told me, things I had to learn the hard way going through – and coming out on the other side.

-I know it feels like there may be no one who truly understands the tenuous aspect you’re enduring, and maybe there isn’t anyone that could feel the pull of every mortal fiber of your being being stretched past capacity.
+I know it feels like there may be no one who truly understands the tenuous aspect you’re enduring, and maybe there isn’t anyone that could feel the pull of every mortal fiber of your being stretched past capacity.
 I understand as a personal life coach that sometimes it’s easier to pull away and disengage behind a second helping of ice cream, or in my case, a third.
 Sometimes we don’t even understand our own emotions and other times we just simply don’t want to talk about it secretly hoping it will go away on its own.
 Trust me when I tell you that I’ve tried them all.

 Staying connected to others helps to maintain a healthy reality.
 I found nothing more comforting than knowing that I wasn’t alone in this.
-Being able to have one trusted soul who would listen without judgement or interruption was invaluable to me.
+Being able to have one trusted soul who would listen without judgment or interruption was invaluable to me.
 One true friend is all you need.

 Introverts, I believe, have the hardest time with this concept.
 Their emotional feelings have a deep internal root that has been conditioned to thrive in the darkest places, much like a mushroom.
 For these beautiful people, I recommend monitoring your energy flow and take needed breaks throughout the divorce process.
 It can be exhausting when you’re forced to consult with lawyers, mediators, family members, and your ex.
 This is a good time to take care of yourself.
 No one knows you better than yourself!

-There is a time and place for everything, however playing out your heartbreak for the world to see isn’t advised.
-It only opens yourself up to public ridicule and negative vibrations.
+There is a time and place for everything, however, playing out your heartbreak for the world to see isn’t advised.
+It only opens you up to public ridicule and negative vibrations.
 When you’re feeling hurt you’ll be more inclined to send that hurtful text to your ex.
 This might be due to anger or just wanting to hit your ex where it counts so they can experience the same hurt they have caused you.
 Also, if the case involves your ex being in another relationship, this behavior can be turned around for them to show others “who the crazy one is”.
 Take the higher road and instead post uplifting and inspirational memes if you feel like you need to post an update.

 It’s important to note the obvious here… just remember, whatever you say can and will be used against you in a court of law.
 I’m sure you get my point, enough said.